ad-si/TaskLite/docs-source/cli/hooks.md

       Can be used to prevent modification of task.
   - `post-modify` - After task was modified.
 - Exit
-  - `pre-exit` - Pre printing results
-  - `post-exit` - Last thing before program termination
+  - `pre-exit` - Last thing before program termination

 The hooks receive JSON data from TaskLite via stdin.
 We're using JSON5 here for better readability.